 Back when the Google Nexus 5 launched you couldn't find a better smartphone for the money.
 Almost two years on and the Nexus 5 is still good value for money, but it now has some tough competition and is beginning to show its age.

-At this price tag you will not find a better smartphone on the market today.
-The Nexus 5 is satisfyingly fast and refreshingly minimalist.
-The truth is that there's no real star feature on the hardware side.
+It's still satisfyingly fast and refreshingly minimalist, but the truth is that there's no real star feature on the hardware side.

 A focus on the really important features means that the display and processor are still up there with the better smartphones around - the Nokia Lumia 930 sports the same Snapdragon 800 chip under the hood.
-The display is excellent for reading, watching video, or playing games.
+The display is excellent for reading, watching videos, or playing games.

 That price makes the Nexus 5 a really compelling proposition.
 It puts pressure on other premium smartphone manufacturers and potentially frees people from the tyranny of the contract.

 Better battery life is top of most people's wish lists when it comes to mobile technology and it's easily the worst thing about the Nexus 5.
 It's distinctly average, even with Project Volta in Lollipop.

-The camera is much improved after the update, but low light performance is poor, and the interface still feels awkward until you get used to it.
+The camera is much improved after the update, but low light performance is poor and it doesn't match the 2015 flagship brigade in terms of quality.

 The really important things have been nailed.
-What you are compromising on when comparing the Nexus 5 with the rest of the premium market is the camera and the battery life, but you get a cutting edge processor with a wonderful display.
+What you are compromising on when comparing the Nexus 5 with the rest of the premium market is the camera, storage options and the battery life, but you get a decent processor with a wonderful display.